Brizzy05/Game_of_Life/README.md

 # Game_of_Life
 This is a python program using Tkinter which runs Conway's game of life.
+Life is a cellular automaton or a model which simulates the evolution of cells.
+Since it is a zero-player game, the initial state of a cell determines its evolution.

 ## How it works?
 - A 2D grid was created, each squares represent a living or dead cell depending on its colour and state.